Covid-19: Mamata Banerjee says nationwide lockdown should be lifted in two weeks from May 4

 West Bengal Chief Minister Mamata Banerjee on Thursday said the nationwide lockdown imposed to combat the coronavirus should be entirely lifted from “two weeks after May 4”, NDTV reported.
 The lockdown, which began on March 25, is slated to continue till May 3.

 Banerjee told reporters in Kolkata that she wanted the lockdown to be phased out, “as a citizen and the Trinamool Congress chief”.
-“Lift 25% of lockdown in the week beginning May 4, reopen 50% in second week after May 4, and total roll back should happen in two weeks after May 4,” she said.
+“Lift 25% of lockdown in the week beginning May 4, reopen 50% in second week after May 4, and total roll back should happen in two weeks after May 4,” she told NDTV.

 However, Banerjee added that air and rail traffic, especially long-distance trains, should remain non-operational.
 She said that “focused intervention” should continue in areas designated as hotspots.
 Banerjee also insisted that her government was prepared to deal with Covid-19 in West Bengal, amid a tussle with the central government over its teams deputed in the state to check the lockdown situation.